mery-top/hospital-management/README.md

-Hospital Management System using Microservices in GO/htmx.
+Hospital Management System using Microservices in GO.